ivarref/spa-monkey/network-failures.md

 ## Case 2: a query that hangs forever?

-In case 1 we saw what happened when the TCP send buffer had unacknowledged data on a dropped connection: the kernel saved us and Datomic retried the query, albeit taking ~16 minutes.
+In case 1 we saw what happened when the TCP send buffer had unacknowledged data on a dropped connection: the kernel saved us and Datomic successfully retried the query, albeit taking ~16 minutes.

 What happens if the connection becomes blocked _after_ the send buffer is acknowledged, but before a response is received?